alexellis/arkade/README.md

 >
 > [Carlos Panato](https://twitter.com/comedordexis/status/1423339283713347587) - Staff engineer @ Mattermost

 > arkade is the 'brew install' of Kubernetes.
 You can install and run an application in a single command.
-Finally! https://github.com/alexellis/arkade /by Alex Ellis
+Finally! https://github.com/alexellis/arkade / by Alex Ellis
 >
 > [John Arundel](https://twitter.com/bitfield/status/1242385165445455872?s=20) - Cloud consultant, author